CFPB Takes Action Against Top Notch Funding for Lying in Loan Offers to NFL Players, Deepwater Horizon Victims, and 9/11 First Responders

 The CFPB alleges that the company, through Donadio and Cavalli, offered loans to these settlement-fund and victim-compensation-fund recipients while lying about the cost of the loans in the long run, among other important facts.
 The CFPB’s complaint, filed in federal court in the Southern District of New York, alleges that in marketing the loans, Top Notch, Donadio, and Cavalli engaged in deceptive acts and practices, in violation of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 Specifically, the CFPB alleges that Top Notch, Donadio, and Cavalli:

 - Lied about the size and resources of the company: Top Notch represented to consumers that the company had attorneys and accountants on staff and offices in all 50 states.
 In fact, the company had no offices and no attorneys or accountants on its staff.

 Under the Dodd-Frank Wall Street Reform and Consumer Protection Act, the CFPB has the authority to take action against institutions and individuals violating consumer financial laws, including engaging in unfair, deceptive, or abusive acts or practices.
 The CFPB’s order, if approved by the court, would require:

-The Consumer Financial Protection Bureau is a 21st century agency that helps consumer finance markets work by making rules more effective, by consistently and fairly enforcing those rules, and by empowering consumers to take more control over their economic lives.
-For more information, visit consumerfinance.gov.
+The Consumer Financial Protection Bureau (CFPB) is a 21st century agency that helps consumer finance markets work by making rules more effective, by consistently and fairly enforcing those rules, and by empowering consumers to take more control over their economic lives.
+For more information, visit www.consumerfinance.gov.